JellyApple102/bebops/README.md

 ## Installation

-For now, the Rust toolchain is needed in order to compile and run.
+Pre-compiled binaries are available in the releases.

+Can also be compiled with `cargo`:

 Clone the repo, then run `cargo run` to compile and run.

-Pre-compiled binaries are available in the releases.

 ## Usage